vtex-apps/search-result/README.md

-# Gallery
+# Search Result

-Gallery is a canonical component that any VTEX store can install.
+Search Result is a canonical component that any VTEX store can install.

 ## Continuous Integrations